huggingface/blog/vision_language_pretraining.md

 A vision-language model typically consists of 3 key elements: an image encoder, a text encoder, and a strategy to fuse information from the two encoders.
 These key elements are tightly coupled together as the loss functions are designed around both the model architecture and the learning strategy.
 While vision-language model research is hardly a new research area, the design of such models has changed tremendously over the years.
 Whereas earlier research adopted hand-crafted image descriptors and pre-trained word vectors or the frequency-based TF-IDF features, the latest research predominantly adopts image and text encoders with [transformer](https://arxiv.org/abs/1706.03762) architectures to separately or jointly learn image and text features.
 These models are pre-trained with strategic pre-training objectives that enable various downstream tasks.

-In this section, we’ll discuss some of the typical pre-training objectives and strategies for vision-language models that have been shown to perform well as far as their transfer performance is concerned.
-We’ll also touch upon additional interesting things that are either specific to these objectives or can be used as general components for pre-training.
+In this section, we'll discuss some of the typical pre-training objectives and strategies for vision-language models that have been shown to perform well regarding their transfer performance.
+We'll also touch upon additional interesting things that are either specific to these objectives or can be used as general components for pre-training.

 We’ll cover the following themes in the pre-training objectives:
 - **Contrastive Learning:** Aligning images and texts to a joint feature space in a contrastive manner